zaanposni/discord-masz/README.md

 # Setup - Installation

+The following guide assumes you want to deploy a production environment.

 ## Operation System

 Since I use Docker you can use an operating system of your choice, but I recommend ubuntu and will list the next steps based on a linux host.